NerdOfCode/Scripts/README.md

 After running this command you will have full access to all my scripts!
 If you want to compile some of my scripts(Ex: C), I recommend using `gcc`...

 <ul>
-  <li>These scripts were built mostly on Ubuntu 17.04...
-Except for the one CS script  </li>
+  <li>These scripts were built on glorius Linux platforms...
+Except for the one CS script...</li>
 </ul>